 $ notif discord|revolt This is a test message

 Both of these commands will produce the same notification message, streamlining your experience.

 /edit-file command with the full path to a file to edit it from within your container.
 A form with the file’s contents will appear, allowing you to make changes easily.
 However, only use this command for small files and not large ones with hundreds of lines.

 /upload-key command to generate an upload key.
 Once you have the key, execute the following command on your personal computer:

 bash <(curl -s https://ssh.surf/uploadInstall)

+chmod command.
 To upload a file, utilize the command

 ~ ❯ sshup woo.js ######################################################### 100.0% 📝 woo.js 💾 (418.00 Bytes) ➡ 🐳 / ➡ 🌐 SSH34457493201438